Many Seedstockers customers find that the best way to maximise their yields from a small number of plants is to try SCROG growing.

 Many SCROGGERS prefer to stop tucking 1-2 weeks before bloom stretch stops.
 This still allows some vertical stretch for the blooms.

-So plant to flip your photoperiod plants into 12/12 bloom and expect to continue tucking for the first part of stretch (a couple of weeks or so)
+So plan to flip your photoperiod plants into 12/12 bloom and expect to continue tucking for the first part of stretch (a couple of weeks or so)

 As your plants stretch in 12/12 bloom conditions you will be able to carefully continue tucking the growing shoots under the SCROG net.
 Some growers use cable tie/tie-rips, small clips, or wire, to hold them in place.

 Eventually there reaches a point where you can’t continue to tuck any more without damaging the buds.

 As mentioned above, when growing a typical hybrid strain many people stop scrogging one week (or maximum 2 weeks) before the stretch ends.
 This allows a full screen and some vertical growth with good sized blooms.